 Although we offer battery options, often the camera needs to be powered from the aircraft.
 Our cameras accept a wide range of input voltages, typically 18 to 50 VDC.
 If the camera is relying on the aircraft power, it can be programmed to enter any specific status (eg record) upon power up.
 There are also various memory and automation options allowing the images to be saved to permanent memory very soon after the recording is made.

 The OS-Airborne series cameras have no fans, and require no cooling.
 This makes them operable in very low atmospheric pressures.
-They have even been in use on NASA’s Orion spacecraft; filming during re-entry!
+They have even been in used on NASA’s Orion; filming during re-entry!

 Due to power constraints, many automation possibilities ensure seamless usage.
 The OS-Airborne cameras have dual memory, which can be programmed: